- Charles W. Saunders, President

 Summers County Commission

-Summers County is governed by a three-member County Commission that meets in regular session on the second Wednesday of each month at 9:00 a.m. in the County Courthouse located at 120 Ballengee Street in Hinton unless otherwise posted.
-For information or to place items on the upcoming Agenda, contact County Clerk Mary Beth Merritt at 304 466-7104.
+Summers County is governed by a three-member County Commission that meets in regular session on the second Wednesday of each month at 9:00 a.m. in the County Courthouse located at 120 Ballengee Street in Hinton, unless otherwise posted.
+For information, or to place items on the upcoming Agenda, contact County Clerk Lynn Reed at (304) 466-7104.
 The authority and limitations of the County Commission are set forth by the West Virginia Code in Chapter 7: County Commissions and Officers.
 Chapter 7-1-3 details the jurisdiction, powers and duties of the County Commission and specifically grants the following powers and duties: